-1.3 NETWORK TOPOLOGIES
+1.3 Network Topologies

-The pattern of interconnection of nodes in a network is called topology.
+Def: The pattern of interconnection of nodes in a network is called the TOPOLOGY.

 The selection of a topology for a network cannot be done in isolation as it affects the choice of media and the access method used.
-There are a number of factors to consider in making this choice, the most important of which are set out below:
+There are a number of factors to consider in making this choice, the most important of which are setout below: